UoMMScRobotics/SFR_Tutorials/docs/source/week09_tut_localisation.rst

     :lineno-start: 54
     :linenos:

-Finally, we use RViz to see the map, the robot and sensor data.
+Finally, we use RViz to see the map, the robot, and sensor data.

 Using Localisation
 -----------------------